(CNN) -- Here's a look at the life of physician Conrad Murray, convicted of involuntary manslaughter in the death of Michael Jackson.

 It is not intended for home use, because of the usual lack of equipment required for emergency resuscitation.

-Dr. Conrad Murray was treating Jackson for insomnia, and told detectives he gave Jackson 50 mg of propofol each night diluted with the anesthetic lidocaine via an intravenous drip, but lowered the dosage to 25 mg and combined it with other drugs in an attempt to wean Jackson off the drugs.
+Murray told detectives that he was treating Jackson for insomnia by giving him 50 mg of propofol, via an intravenous drip, each night, but lowered the dosage to 25 mg and combined it with other drugs in an attempt to wean Jackson off the propofol.

 Timeline: 1980s - Moves to the United States to study medicine.